lynnfaraday/aresmush.com/tutorials/config/website.md

 * Border color - Boxes and lines around things.
 * Faded text color - Hints and subtle headings, like the sidebar headings.

+{% note %}
-{% include note.html content="After changing the colors, you'll usually need to do a force-refresh on your browser to make it reload the page.
-This is a browser thing, not an Ares thing." %}
+After changing the colors, you'll usually need to do a force-refresh on your browser to make it reload the page.
+This is a browser thing, not an Ares thing.
+{% endnote %}

 ## Images